 Why we need more altruistic kidney donors

-- 300 people in need of a kidney die each year – that is almost one each day
+- around 250 people in need of a kidney die each year – that is almost one each day

-- around 5,600 people are on the NHS waiting list for a kidney transplant
+- more than 5000 people are on the NHS waiting list for a kidney transplant

 Meanwhile, humans only need one kidney to lead a full and healthy life.

 You may be aware that kidneys for transplantation can come from living donors or deceased donors.
-However, a very small number of people die in circumstances where their organs are suitable for transplant, so there is always a shortage.
+However, a very small number of people die in circumstances where their organs are suitable for transplant (fewer than 1% of the population) so there is always a shortage.
 A kidney from a living donor is the ‘gold standard’ for transplants.
 The success rate for transplants from living donors is better than that for transplants from deceased donors: 90-95% are working well one year after transplantation, compared with 85-90% for those received from a deceased donor (NHSBT statistics).

-We strongly encourage all altruistic donors to consider donating a kidney into the paired/pooled donation scheme.
+We strongly encourage all altruistic donors to consider donating a kidney into the paired/pooled donation scheme which allows the ‘unlocking’ of up to three transplants.

 The paired/pool scheme involves four or more people, made up of two or more “couples.”
 One person in each couple is waiting for a kidney transplant, and the other wants to give a kidney to them but is not a good enough match to them (perhaps their blood type is different or their tissue type does not match).
 He or she therefore volunteers to give a kidney to a member of a couple in a similar situation, in return for a kidney for his or her partner.
 Essentially the kidneys are ‘swapped’ to a recipient who matches each donor.